GaaraZhu/aws-one-punch/README.md

 # aws-one-punch
-One punch to grant all command prompts AWS access with IAM Role credentials in OSX.
+One punch to grant all command prompts AWS access with IAM role credentials in OSX.

 ## Background ##
 When working with micro services using Cloudformation, we normally open multiple command prompts so that we can update the corresponding AWS resources after changing each individual service.
-As recommended by AWS, we should use IAM roles instead of long-term access keys.
+As recommended by AWS, we should use IAM roles instead of long-term access keys in this case.
 But the pain point is that we will have to grant the access in each command prompt, or to update the local credentials file every time when the temporary credentials are expired.

 ## Solution ##
-AWS-one-punch basically pulls all accounts and profiles(roles) with the SSO bearer token stored in cookie to generate new credentials and get them updated in the local credentials file which means with just one command, we can grant all command prompts the access.
+AWS-one-punch basically pulls all accounts and IAM roles with the SSO bearer token stored in cookie to generate new credentials and get them updated in the local credentials file which means with just one command, we can grant all command prompts the access.

-**Note: for simplicity, the `default` profile will be used in the credentials file.**

 ## Prerequisites ##
 AWS CLI has been installed, and the default profile has been configured.
+**Note: for simplicity, the `default` profile will be used in the credentials file.**

 ## Setup ##
 1. install via Homebrew
  ```
    brew install gaarazhu/aws-one-punch/aws-one-punch
  ```
-2. set AWS management console domain in `~/.bash_profile` and reload it with `source ~/.bash_profile`
+2. set AWS management console domain in `~/.bash_profile` or equivalent and reload it with `source ~/.bash_profile`
 ```
    export AWS_CONSOLE_DOMAIN="garyz.awsapps.com"
  ```